tkareine/jekyll-minibundle/README.md

 If you set `$JEKYLL_MINIBUNDLE_MODE` environment variable to `development`, then the plugin will copy asset files as is to Jekyll's site destination directory and omit fingerprinting.

-The `destination_path` setting in `minibundle` block sets the destination directory for bundled files.
+The development mode changes `minibundle` block's `destination_path` option to be the base directory for files mentioned in `assets` option.
 This is useful in development workflow, where you need the filenames and line numbers of the original asset sources.

 ``` bash
 $ JEKYLL_MINIBUNDLE_MODE=development jekyll serve --watch